Julian Peddle

-Julian Peddle (born November 1954) is an entrepreneur who has worked in the bus industry since the early 1980s, having owned or part-owned numerous bus companies.
+Julian Henry Peddle (born November 1954) is an entrepreneur who has worked in the bus industry since the early 1980s, having owned or part-owned numerous bus companies.
 He spent 11 years as co-owner of Stevensons of Uttoxeter between 1983 and 1994, having previously been its traffic manager.
 During the late 1990s and early 2000s he ran Status Group, a group of small bus companies spread across England which included BakerBus, Choice Travel and MK Metro.
 He was a major shareholder in Tellings-Golden Miller and Centrebus Holdings before their sale to Arriva.

 Early life

-Peddle was born in Uxbridge but grew up in Slough studied transport management at Loughborough University, working for various National Bus Company subsidiaries during holidays.
-He joined the co-ordination staff of Staffordshire County Council in 1978, and after 15 months moved north to become traffic manager at 29-vehicle independent bus and coach operator Mayne's of Manchester.
+Peddle was born in Uxbridge but grew up in Slough.
+He studied transport management at Loughborough University, working for various National Bus Company subsidiaries during holidays.
+He joined the co-ordination staff of Staffordshire County Council in 1978 and after 15 months, moved north to become traffic manager at 29-vehicle independent bus and coach operator Mayne's of Manchester.
 This proved impractical, however, so in March 1980 he moved back to Staffordshire to become traffic manager at Stevensons of Uttoxeter.

-Current Interests & Operations
+Current interests and operations

 Centrebus Group

-In 2000 Peddle purchased Luton based operator Lutonian in partnership with Chris Day of Red Rose Travel.
+In 2000, Peddle purchased Luton-based operator Lutonian in partnership with Chris Day of Red Rose Travel.
 Lutonian had in fact been taken over by Arriva Shires & Essex, but they had been forced to resell the company following a ruling by the Monopolies & Mergers Commission.
 The operation proved difficult to manage so the company was sold to Centrebus, a large independent formed in 2001 with its headquarters in Leicester.
 Peddle was impressed by the running of Centrebus and bought part of the company, which then began to grow rapidly.
 The St Albans depot of Sovereign Bus & Coach was bought in 2004, although it was sold on to Uno in 2008.
 The operations of MASS Engineering in Grantham were taken over in 2005, while Bowers Coaches was acquired in 2007.

 A further development came in 2008, when Centrebus teamed up with Arriva to form Centrebus Holdings.
 The new joint operation took over the Huddersfield depot of Stagecoach Yorkshire and local independent K-Line Travel.
 Centrebus had initially intended to buy K-Line, whose manager Russel Arden had previously run Edinburgh Transport during its time as a joint operation with Stevensons, while Arriva had wished to buy Stagecoach's operations in the town.
 Arriva took a 40% stake in the joint company, which paid around £3 million to buy the two companies and used the trading name Huddersfield Bus Company for the former Stagecoach operations.

-During 2008, Centrebus acquired the bus operations of Woods of Leicester, in 2019 Peddle purchased the remaining shareholdings of D&G Bus from David Reeves with the operations becoming part of Centrebus Group and managed from their offices in Leicester.
+During 2008, Centrebus acquired the bus operations of Woods of Leicester, and in 2019, Peddle purchased the remaining shareholdings of D&G Bus from David Reeves, with the operations becoming part of Centrebus Group and managed from their offices in Leicester.

 Select Bus Services

-Peddle is a minority shareholder of Select Bus Services who provide local bus services around Staffordshire.
+Peddle is a minority shareholder of Select Bus Services, who provide local bus services around Staffordshire.